Microsoft-USEduAzure/workshops/serverless/sql-save-twitter-to-sql.md

-# Insert record into SQL Database
+# Insert Records into Database

 We will edit the previously created Logic App to save results to SQL